Jimut123/MICCAI_QUBIQ_21/README.md

-## If you find this work useful, please consider citing Our paper
+## If you find this work useful, please consider citing our paper

 ```